gregorgebhardt/cluster_work/README.md

 The following arguments are available:

-+ `-c, --cluster` runs the experiments using the job_stream scheduler.
++ `-c, --cluster` runs the experiments distributed via MPI.
 By default the experiments are executed sequentially in a loop.
 + `-d, --delete` delete old results before running your experiments.
 + `-o, --overwrite` overwrite results if configuration has changed.
 + `-e, --experiments [EXPERIMENTS]` chooses the experiments that should run, by default all experiments will run.